JRMurr/JRMurr.github.io/src/content/blog/vibe-coding-a-type-checkerlsp-for-nix.md

 ### SimpleSub

-Thankfully, [SimpleSub](https://lptk.github.io/programming/2020/03/26/demystifying-mlsub.html) is basically and extension of HM that support sub typing.
+Thankfully, [SimpleSub](https://lptk.github.io/programming/2020/03/26/demystifying-mlsub.html) is basically an extension of HM that supports subtyping.
 It has the same high level idea of walk the ast and generate constraints.
 But instead of requiring unification you can encode a subtyping relationship.
 For example in `let y = foo b`, instead of saying that b must be the same type as the arg of foo, b can be a subtype of the arg of foo.